dmetivie/PlutoSlides.jl/README.md

 """
 ```

-- Slide counter: it will display the current slide number and the total number of slides (it should be an option).
-- Size of fonts for your screen.

-!!! warning
-    This package is very experimental.
-Keep in mind that the display of the slides might depend on your screen size.
-Sometime of good old `F5` (refresh) might be needed.

 ## Workflow

 My typical workflow **at work** is

 1. Open a Pluto notebook with `import Pluto;Pluto.run(auto_reload_from_file=true)`
 2. Have the `.jl` script open in a larger screen
-3. Using the laptop I'll use for the presentation as a second screen, I open the Pluto notebook.
+3. Using the laptop I'll use for the presentation as a second screen using full screen of your navigator, I open the Pluto notebook.
 This is the only way to be sure that what will be displayed is exactly what I want.
 4. Edit either the `.jl` script or the Pluto notebook.
 The notebook will reload automatically.

-Obviously, if you don't have a second screen e.g. **on the road**, you can just open the notebook on your presentation laptop.
+If you don't have a second screen e.g. **on the road**, you can just open the notebook on your presentation laptop.

 ## TODO

 - [ ] More options (font size for code output, font family, etc.).
-In fact if you know a bit of CSS, HTML and Pluto you could already do so easily, but it would be nice to have like in Beamer an option at the beginning of the notebook.
+In fact, if you know a bit of CSS, HTML, and Pluto, you could already do so easily.
+However, it would be nice to have an option at the beginning of the notebook, similar to presentation software such as Beamer.
-- [ ] Template like Beamer themes (where do you put title band etc., colors).
+- [ ] Template like Beamer themes (where do you put title band etc., colors), e.g. Madrid, Berlin.
 - [ ] More testing (I have only tested on my computer, with Firefox).